ivanpierre/lambda-ws-c/README.md

 But the BIG difficulty, is managing the memory, even if we dont use a real garbage collector.

 ## Licence
+For now :

-For now Eclipse Public License - v 1.0
+- Eclipse Public License - v 1.0 for the code.
+- CC creative common for documentation.